vogtb/spreadsheet/DOCS.md

 ### ISERR

 ```
-  Returns TRUE if the value refers to any error value except #NA.
-You can use this function to control error values in certain cells.
+  Returns TRUE if the value refers to any error value except #N/A. You can use this function to control error values in certain cells.
 If an error occurs, the function returns a logical or numerical value.
-@param value - Any value or expression in which a test is performed to determine whether an error value not equal to #NA is present.
+@param value - Any value or expression in which a test is performed to determine whether an error value not equal to #N/A is present.
 @returns {boolean}
 @constructor
 ```